paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 }
 ```

 Let's stop for a moment to understand what is happening here.
-We are implementing a _generic trait_, specifically the [`From`](https://doc.rust-lang.org/std/convert/trait.From.html) trait which the `?` operator wants to call.
+We are implementing a _generic trait_, specifically the [`From`](https://doc.rust-lang.org/std/convert/trait.From.html) trait which the `?` operator wants to use.
 To implement this trait we have to implement the `from` function which carries out the conversion.
 The `ProgramError` enum provides the `Custom` variant that allows us to convert from our program's `EscrowError` to a `ProgramError`.

+The reason we do this conversion in the first place is that the entrypoint returns a `Result` of either nothing or a `ProgramError`.

 ### processor.rs Part 1, Rent Part 1, starting to process the InitEscrow instruction